Raorchestes uthamani

-Raorchestes uthamani is a species of frog of the genus Raorchestes found in Gavi, Pathanamthitta district, in the Western Ghats of Kerala in India.
+Utham's tree frog (Raorchestes uthamani) is a species of frog of the genus Raorchestes found in Gavi, Pathanamthitta district, in the Western Ghats of Kerala in India.
+Scientists first observed it near a cardamom plantation in Gavi, 1000 meters above sea level.
 The species is named after two naturalists, bird photographer, P.K.
 Uthaman, and Deputy Conservator of Forests, K.V.
 Uthaman.